JLuboff/connect-mssql-v2/README.md

 ## Prerequisites

 Before you can use session store, you must create a table.
-Recomended table name is `sessions` but you can change it via options.
+Recommended table name is `sessions` but you can change it via options.

 ```sql
 CREATE TABLE [dbo].[sessions](